 The expected outcome of learning is an individual who has a solid foundation in the core principles of the field of study and is able to effectively communicate this knowledge through both written and spoken word as well as through demonstration of skill.
-Additionally, while it is unrealistic to expect an educated individual to be able to know all there is to know in an area of expertise, it is expected that an educated individual is equipped with the knowledge of resources that will enable him or her to locate and use such needed knowledge.
-Furthermore, an educated individual should also possess a knowledge base that will serve as a building block that will enable him or her to add to their base of knowledge as such new knowledge is discovered and made known.
+Additionally, while it is unrealistic to expect an educated individual to be able to know all there is to know in an area of expertise, it is expected that they are equipped with the knowledge of resources that will enable them to locate and use such needed knowledge.
+Furthermore, an educated individual should possess foundational knowledge that will serve as a base as new knowledge is discovered and made known.